Veer Murarbaji

-Veer Murarbaji: Purandar Chi Yuddhagatha or Veer Murarbaji: Purandar Ki Yaddhagatha is an upcoming Indian historical film directed by Ajay–Anirudh.
+Veer Murarbaji: The Battle of Purandar is an unreleased Indian historical film directed by Ajay–Anirudh and produced by Almondss Creationss.
 Based on the life of Murarbaji Deshpande, the film stars Ankit Mohan in the title role, alongside Sourabh Raaj Jain, Tanishaa, Dipika Chikhlia, Arun Govil, Santosh Juvekar, Elakshi Gupta, Harish Dudhade, Prajakta Gaikwad.
 The film will simultaneously released in Marathi and Hindi languages.

-Premise
+The film was scheduled to release in theaters on 19 February 2026 but was later postponed.

+Storyline

 The film is set in the year 1665, during which Jai Singh I and mughal general Diler Khan laid siege to Purandar Fort.
-At that time, Murarbaji Deshpande, the fort's Killedar, led a force of 700 elite Mavlas (Maratha soldiers) to confront Diler Khan's army.
+Elite commander Veer Murarbaji Deshpande, the fort's Killedar, led a force of 700 elite Mavlas (Maratha soldiers) to confront Diler Khan's army.